 Mr. Tenhoff's practice is devoted to the full range of issues arising from the relationship between corporate clients and the individuals who provide services to them, including:

-- Counseling and assisting employers through difficult issues that arise during the relationship, including handling whistleblower allegations and investigations; conducting investigations of employee misconduct such as trade secret theft; responding to allegations of unlawful discrimination or harassment; handling complex employee issues arising from company mergers and acquisitions; and establishing state of the art employment policies and procedures to govern the relationship;
+- Counseling and assisting employers through difficult issues that arise during the relationship, including handling sensitive and complex whistleblower allegations and investigations; conducting investigations of employee misconduct such as trade secret theft; responding to allegations of unlawful discrimination or harassment; handling complex employee issues arising from company mergers and acquisitions; and establishing practical, litigation-tested employment policies and procedures to govern the relationship;

-- Assessing the risks associated with terminating the employment or independent contractor relationship including handling difficult and sensitive executive terminations, as well as the negotiation and drafting of multi-faceted separation agreements;
+- Assessing the risks associated with terminating the employment or independent contractor relationship including handling difficult and sensitive executive terminations, as well as the negotiation and drafting of complex and multi-faceted separation agreements;

 - Using alternative dispute resolution mechanisms such as mediation and other forms of settlement negotiations to resolve disputes with service providers when appropriate;

-- Litigating disputes with current and former service providers on claims involving breach of contract; the misappropriation of trade secrets (and related claims); employee raiding and noncompete agreements; discrimination; harassment; and wrongful termination in violation of public policy (including whistleblower claims); wage and hour disputes; and stock and stock option disputes.
+- Litigating disputes with current and former service providers on claims involving breach of contract; the misappropriation of trade secrets (and related claims); employee raiding and noncompete agreements; discrimination; harassment; wrongful termination in violation of public policy (including whistleblower claims); wage and hour disputes (including class action cases); and stock and stock option disputes.

 Mr. Tenhoff has represented numerous clients in a wide variety of industries and technologies including semiconductors, electronic hardware, software, telecommunications and broadband services, biotechnology, medical devices, and many other industries.
 He regularly speaks on issues in his practice area at client conferences and before professional organizations.
-He is a guest lecturer at the Stanford Graduate School of Business on discrimination and harassment law, he has guest-lectured at Santa Clara University Law School, and he routinely conducts training for clients on a wide variety of employment issues.
-He is an AV-rated lawyer by Martindale-Hubbell (the highest possible rating) and in 2009, he was recognized as one of the Best Lawyers in America in the Labor and Employment field.
+He has been a guest lecturer at the Stanford Graduate School of Business on discrimination and harassment law, he has guest-lectured at Santa Clara University Law School, and he routinely conducts training for clients on a wide variety of employment issues.
+He is an AV-rated lawyer by Martindale-Hubbell (the highest possible rating) and has been regularly recognized as one of the Best Lawyers in America and as a California Super Lawyer in the Labor and Employment field.

 Prior to attending law school, Mr. Tenhoff worked for Hughes Aircraft Company in El Segundo, California, where he negotiated and administered major contracts for satellite subassemblies.
 He also has served as an infantry officer in the U.S. Army and the Army National Guard.